 In addition, students should meet the following minimum GCSE requirement:

-- Grade 5 in GCSE Art or Graphic Design
+- Grade 5 in GCSE Art (or any other visual arts GCSE)

 How many hours of Art lessons will I have each week?

 You’ll have two single lessons and one double lesson each week.
 The total teaching time is 4 hours and 25 minutes.

 How much independent work is expected?